isaacarnault/terraform-cloud/Part_3_Update_Variables.md

 </p>
 </details>

-Click on 'Queue plan' and set as reason: 'db_read_capacity update'.
+Click on 'Queue plan' and you can set as reason: 'db_read_capacity update' (not mendatory).

 <details>
 <summary>🔴 See hint</summary>